sneakertack/crystallize/readme.md

 Returns the nested version of `flatObject`.
 Pass in an optional options object.

 *Note:* Object key order will not be preserved.
-If anything keys will now be ordered lexicographically.
+Rather, keys will end up being lexicographically ordered.
 File an issue describing your use case if you need object key order preserved.

 **Options**

 - **delimiter**
 String value that specifies the delimiter between words. `'_'` and `'.'` are common. ~~Multi-character delimiters like `'__'` (double underscore) are allowed as well.
-Finally, the following string shortcut values also work: `'camelCase'`, `'snake_case'`. (default: `'_'`)~~
+Finally, the following string shortcut values also work: `'camelCase'`, `'snake_case'`.~~ (default: `'_'`)

 - **excludes**
 Array of prefix words excluded from factorization.
 One common example is 'is'.
-See example below. ~~For excluded *phrases*, either supply the phrase in the appropriate delimitation standard (e.g. `'stateOf'` when delimiter is `'camelCase'`), or supply the phrase an array of words (e.g. `['state', 'of']`, has the advantage of being delimiter-agnostic).~~ Excludes only apply if they are the first word of keys of the tree / one of its subtrees.
+See example below. ~~For excluded *phrases*, either supply the phrase in the appropriate delimitation standard (e.g. `'stateOf'` when delimiter is `'camelCase'`), or supply the phrase an array of words (e.g. `['state', 'of']`, has the advantage of being delimiter-agnostic).~~ Excludes only apply if they are the first word of keys of the tree / one of its subtrees. (default: `[]`)

 ### Example of Exclusion